Calendar Icon - Dark X Webflow Template

 • Location: Geographic location impacts salary, with RTO managers in major cities like Sydney or Melbourne typically earning more than their counterparts in regional areas due to higher living costs and the larger size of RTOs in urban centres.

-• Size of the organisationtion: The complexity and breadth of the role increase with the size of the RTO, often leading to higher compensation.
+• Size of the organisation: The complexity and breadth of the role increase with the size of the RTO, often leading to higher compensation.
 Larger RTOs may have more students and staff, requiring more robust management and strategic skills.

 Additional Benefits